Books

 These authors are celebrating birthdays in March.
 Have you ever read their books?
 If not, give one a try.
 If you have, make sure you've read their most popular book or series.
 Have you read all their books?
 Make sure you've read their latest.

 Alice Hoffman was born in New York City on March 16, 1952.
 Her father was in real estate, and her mother was a social worker.
 When Hoffman was eight, her parents divorced, and she and her mother moved to Long Island, N.Y.
 Hoffman's mother instilled in her a love of reading and Hoffman began writing at an early age.
 She graduated from Adelphi University in 1973 and earned the Mirelles Fellowship at Stanford University.
 She graduated from Stanford’s prestigious Creative Writing Center, where she honed her craft.
 After writing short stories for magazines, a publisher asked her about a novel.
 Hoffman immediately began writing her first novel, Property Of, which was published in 1977.
 Hoffman married Tom Martin, a writer, teacher, and investor.
 They moved to Boston so Martin could attend graduate school.
 The couple raised two boys in an old Victorian house and have written many screenplays together.
 Hoffman continued to publish a new novel every year or two, but her seventh book, At Risk, was her first commercial success.
 Several of Hoffman’s books were made into films, the best known is based on her 11th book, Practical Magic, starring Sandra Bullock.
-The book led to a series of 4 novels, two prequels and, the sequel, The Book of Magic, which is her latest novel.
+The book led to a series of 4 novels.
+She wrote two prequels and a sequel, The Book of Magic.
 In 1998, Hoffman was diagnosed with breast cancer and was treated at Mt.
 Auburn Hospital.
-Hoffman used the advance for her book Local Girls, to fund the Hoffman Breast Center.
-She wrote about her cancer experience in Survival Lessons and the proceeds helped fund the center.
+Hoffman used the advance for her book Local Girls, to help start the Hoffman Breast Center at Mt.
+Auburn.
+She wrote about her cancer experience in Survival Lessons and the proceeds went to the center too.
 Hoffman has also written books for young adults.
-Her book Aquamarine was turned into a film starring Emma Roberts.
-Hoffman has a book coming out later this year called, The Invisible Hour.
-(Hoffman photo by Vince Bucci from Gale: Biography in Context)
+Hoffman's newest book is The Invisible Hour.
+(Hoffman photo by Alyssa Peek from the author's website)

 Jo Nesbø was born on March 29, 1960, in Oslo, Norway.
 His mother was a librarian and both his parents loved to read and tell stories.
 He graduated from the Norwegian School of Economics and Business Administration and became a stockbroker.
 After starting a job in finance, he became a founding member of the band Di Derre, which included his brother Knut.
 They got a recording contract and began to tour, their concerts selling out in hours.
 Nesbø kept his job in finance, working there during the day and playing gigs at night.
 This led to burnout and Nesbø took six months off from both jobs and flew to Australia.
 Nesbø had been approached about writing a book about life on the road with the band, but instead, he began writing a novel.
 When he returned to Norway, he finished the book, sent it to a publisher, and quit his day job.
 Nesbø’s first book The Bat was published in 1997 and began the Harry Hole series he is best known for.
 Nesbø began winning Norwegian writing awards and his books were translated into other languages.
 His fourth Harry Hole book Nemesis was nominated for an Edgar Award and his seventh book, The Snowman made the New York Times Bestsellers list.
 That same year he published his first children’s book, Doctor Proctor’s Fart Powder.
 The idea came when his daughter asked him to tell her a story at the dinner table and Nilly, Lisa, and Doctor Proctor were born.
 Nesbø has written other novels, some adapted into films.
 Nesbø has also written for television and is an experienced rock climber.
 Nesbø created the Harry Hole Foundation which invests in literary projects for children in developing nations.
 His books have been translated into 50 languages selling over 55 million copies around the world.
-Nesbø’s latest book is The Jealousy Man, a collection of short stories.
-His 13th Harry Hole novel, Killing Moon, will be published in the U.S. this summer.
+The latest Harry Hole novel is #13, Killing Moon.
+Nesbø’s latest book is The Night House.
 (Nesbø photo by Elena Torre from Wikimedia Commons)

-Factual information from Gale: Biography in Context, and the author websites of Sarah J. Maas, Alice Hoffman, and Jo Nesbø.
+Factual information from Gale: Biography in Context, and the author websites of Alice Hoffman, Emily Giffin, and Jo Nesbø.